What do I do when I separate?

 - The Court must not make an order unless it is just and equitable.

-This is probably the most unclear and ambiguous step.
-In very simple terms, the Court will not make an order unless it is fair in the circumstances.
+The Court will not make an order unless it is fair in the circumstances.
 Some people think that they should be entitled to the entire asset pool or that they will lose everything.
 This is rarely ever the case because any order must be just and equitable.

 In conclusion, there are many factors that can be considered in determining how the property will be divided.
 All these factors will need to be evidenced and brought to the attention of the Court as to ensure you achieve the best possible outcome.